-Usually from day two after your surgery, the remaining drip and the urinary catheter will be removed.
+Usually from day two after your surgery (although this may depend on when you are discharged from the CCA and varies from patient to patient), the remaining drip and the urinary catheter will be removed.
 It is important you start to walk as soon as possible; this can be with a nurse, therapist or family member.
 The physiotherapist will ensure that you are walking safely and you have regained your independence before going home.
 You may see a physiotherapist each day or less often depending on your progress (some patients will only require one physiotherapy review after their surgery).
 It is important that you continue to move as much as you safely can in between physiotherapy reviews.
 If you are unsure what you can and can't do, your nurse and your physiotherapist will be able to give you advice.
 If they feel you require a step ups assessment, they will do this prior to your discharge.
 However it is not essential for discharge even if you have stairs at home.

 You will have a wound in the centre of your chest.
 Initially this will be covered by a dressing.
 All ladies will need the added support of their bra.
 If you are having a bypass graft it is likely that you will have a leg wound and/or arm wound.
 Dissolvable stitches are used in both of these wounds.